 The same ratio to 1

-In general, every fraction has the same ratio to 1 that the numerator has to the denominator.
+Every fraction has a ratio to 1: the same ratio that the numerator has to the denominator.

 Problem 1. a) What number is the fourth part of 1?
 Write its symbol and also write its name in words.